 Animals that show flexibility in their behavioural responses to environmental change have a strong advantage in foraging for food.
 We aimed to explore this ability in Commissaris’s long-tongued bat through a spatial serial reversal learning task.
 Wild bats were trained to obtain rewards from two artificial flowers.
 At any given time only one of the flowers provided a reward.
 After the bats had experienced the rewarding properties of the flowers for some time, a reversal happened: the rewarding flower became non-rewarding and vice versa.
 These reversals of rewarding properties occurred repeatedly.

 We found that the bats responded swiftly to the reversals of reward properties: when a food location suddenly dried up the bats quickly abandoned visiting it and switched to the alternate option, showing a near-exclusive preference for the rewarding option.
-After experiencing multiple such serial reversals the bats chose the rewarding flower more frequently overall, but less frequently over the course of a single night.
+After experiencing multiple such serial reversals, the bats chose the rewarding flower more frequently overall, but less frequently over the course of a single night.
 The bats also switched to the rewarding flower more swiftly as they experienced multiple reversals, but only up to a point.
-Our results are consistent with reinforcement learning as the mechanism driving the bats’ behaviour; and, to an extent, and the occurrence of higher-order learning or rule-learning
+Our results are consistent with the occurrence of second-order learning or rule-learning.

 Introduction